radical-cybertools/radical.entk/doc/installation.rst

 The MongoDB server is used to store and retrieve operational data during the execution of an Ensemble MD Toolkit application.
-The MongoDB server must be reachable on **port 27017** from **both** hosts, the host that runs the Ensemble MD Toolkit application and the host that executes the MD tasks, i.e., the HPC cluster (see blue arrows in the figure above).
+The MongoDB server must be reachable on **port 27017** from **both**, the host that runs the Ensemble MD Toolkit application and the host that executes the MD tasks, i.e., the HPC cluster (see blue arrows in the figure above).
+In our experience, a small VM instance (e.g., Amazon AWS) works exceptionally well for this.

-.. warning:: If you run your application on your laptop or private workstation,
+.. warning:: If you want to run your application on your laptop or private
-             but run your MD tasks on a remote HPC cluster, installing MongoDB on the same machine won't work: while the locally running Ensemble MD Toolkit application will be able to connect to it, the components on the remote HPC cluster won't.
+             workstation, but run your MD tasks on a remote HPC cluster, installing MongoDB on your laptop or workstation won't work.
+             Your laptop or workstations usually does not have a public IP address and is hidden behind a masked and firewalled home or office network.
+This means that the components running on the HPC cluster will not be able to access the MongoDB server.

+A MongoDB server can support more than one user.
+In an environment where multiple users use EnsembleMD toolkit applications, a single MongoDB server for all users / hosts is usually sufficient.

 Install your own MongoDB
 ^^^^^^^^^^^^^^^^^^^^^^^^